sundarram1608/uber_driver_analysis/README.md

 ***How to use the repo?***
 - Fork and clone the repository
-- Install the above libraries if not available using the command `pip install` in terminal
+- Install the above libraries (virtual environment recommended) if not available using the command `pip install` in terminal
-- Open the `code.ipynb` file and run all the cells.
+- Open the `code.ipynb` file and run all the cells.(Same Folder hierarchy as in repository to be used)